 Potential Side Effects / Risks

-» Paradoxical Hyperplasia -- A small number of patients have experienced gradual development of a firmer enlargement, of varying size and shape, of the treatment area, known as “paradoxical hyperplasia”, in the months following the treatment.
+» Paradoxical Hyperplasia - A small number of patients have experienced gradual development of a firmer enlargement, of varying size and shape, of the treatment area, known as “paradoxical hyperplasia”, in the months following the treatment.
 If such paradoxical hyperplasia occurs, it will be distinguishable from temporary swelling and will probably not resolve on its own.
 The enlargement/lump can be removed by means of a surgical procedure such as liposuction.
 Initial: ________

-» Treatment area demarcation -- A small number of patients have experienced excessive fat removal in the treatment area, resulting in an unwanted indentation.
+» Treatment area demarcation- A small number of patients have experienced excessive fat removal in the treatment area, resulting in an unwanted indentation.
 The indentation may be improved through corrective procedures.
 Initial: ________

 » In rare cases, patients have reported the CoolSculpting treatment area to have darker skin color, hardness, discrete nodules, frostbite (local injury due to cold), hernia or worsening of pre-existing hernia.
 Surgical intervention may be required to correct hernia formation.
 Initial: ________